 When I try to update Webforum plugin, the installer asks for a path to the webforumplugin.msi.

 This is because the installation file for the previous version of the plugin has been deleted from the computer or is not accessible for the installer.
 To fix this, you can use the following Microsoft software to first uninstall the old version.

 After you have uninstalled the old version it should be possible to install the add-on in the standard way.

-This is usually because the Chrome browser extension was not approved and enabled and therefore either is inactive in Chrome (check under extensions) or was never installed.
-Both of these errors are fixed by following this link and adding the extension from the chrome store.
+This is usually because the browser extension was not approved and enabled and therefore either is inactive in Chrome or Edge (check under extensions) or was never installed.
+Both of these errors are fixed by following this link and adding the extension from the store.

 I have the Webroot antivirus software and although I installed the add-on, it is not listed in the add-on list in Internet Explorer.

 Some versions of Webroot block the Webforum plugin.
 Therefore, make an exception for our add-on in Webroot.

 The Webforum plugin is listed under All add-ons in Internet Explorer but the service still does not recognize that it is installed.

 This may be because the add-on was not approved to run after installation.
 Click the Webforum add-on in the add-on list and then the More information link.
 In the dialog that opens there is a text box where the allowed URLs are filled in.
 Type * (asterisk) or secure.webforum.com in the box if it is not already there.

 The add-on is active in the list of add-ons, but the service still indicates that it needs to be installed when you are in the document archive with Internet Explorer.